-On March 16, 2022, the court ruled that the evidentiary hearing that was scheduled for March 20, 2022 will be converted into a pre-trial hearing in which the issue of the suspension of proceedings will be discussed.
+The evidentiary hearing scheduled for March 20, 2022 has been converted into a pre-trial hearing in which the issue of the suspension of proceedings in the case was discussed.

-A hearing concerning the suspension of proceedings was held on March 20, 2022.
 The court issued a ruling, suspending the proceedings in the case pending the issue of a ruling on the appeal in the case of Litvinov.
-The court ruled that these are not similar or identical matters, but noted that at this stage, the ruling on the appeal that would be submitted has bearing on the proceedings and could have substantial implications on the furtherance of proceedings.
+The court ruled that these are not similar or identical matters, but noted that, at this stage, the ruling on the appeal that would be submitted has bearing on the proceedings and could have substantial implications on the furtherance of proceedings.
 Should the proceedings be renewed following the issue of a ruling by the Supreme Court and subject to such ruling, they would pick up from the point on which they were suspended, prior to the testimonies of the defense on behalf of the respondents and subject to necessary changes in light of the Supreme Court's ruling.

-On April 26, 2022, the respondents submitted a notification, pursuant to which, on April 25, 2022, an appeal was filed with the Supreme Court regarding the Central District Court's ruling in the matter of Litvinov.
+On April 25, 2022, an appeal was filed with the Supreme Court regarding the Central District Court's ruling in the Litvinov Matter.